mgeipel/deep-reinforcement-learning-project-3/README.md

 WORK IN PROGRESS

-This project is a solution to the Udacity Deep Reinforcement Learning nanodegree project 1 (https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation).
+This project is a solution to the Udacity Deep Reinforcement Learning nanodegree project 3 (https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet).

-The environment's state space is continous and 37-dimensional.
-The action is discrete with 4 actions.
+In this environment, two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+This yields a single score for each episode.
-According to the project spec, the environment is considered solved if the agent is able to receive an average reward (over 100 episodes) of at least 13.
+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 My implementation of an agent solving the environment is found in in `ddpg_agent.py` and `model.py` in the root directory.

- It is heavily based on the exercise code from lesson 2.2 Deep-Q-Learning of the respective Udacity nanodegree  (https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn/solution).
+It is heavily based on the DDPG bipedal walker example from the respective Udacity nanodegree Github repository  (https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal).

 ## Getting Started